 Does your dog’s breath smell like ammonia?

-This happens when the kidneys fail.
-They’re supposed to filter waste from the blood.
-When they fail, the waste builds up.
+This can be a sign that their kidneys are failing.
+The kidney’s job is to filter waste from the blood.
+When they fail, the waste builds up and cannot be excreted.
+This can be life-threatening.

 See your vet if your dog also has one of these symptoms.